ccrean/HomTran_ruby/README.md

 ## Advanced Features

-The initialize, setQuaternion, and setTranslation all accept two additional parameters: a HomTran object called rel_to, and a boolean value called local.
+The initialize, setQuaternion, and setTranslation methods all accept two additional parameters: a HomTran object called rel_to, and a boolean value called local.
 The value of local is only used if rel_to is not nil.

 By default, when initializing a HomTran object, or setting its orientation or position, this class assumes that the transformation is